rodolfogordo10/app-form/README.md

 ## Demo

-Demo is a simple Todolist using React and styled-components on client side, express on backend and postgres as our database demo can be started in development mode and in production mode as well.
+Demo is a simple Todolist using React and styled-components on client side, express on backend and postgres as our database appform can be started in development mode and in production mode as well.

 ### Quick start